-Review

-The policy will be reviewed as and when a change to the existing policy deems this necessary, primarily as a result of: changes to legislation or statute; agreement of new national terms and conditions of service or Government Policy; organisational change; or resulting from changes agreed through Trade Union Consultation.
+Author Scope Employee Relations, Human Resources, Resources Directorate.
+This policy applies to all Council employees apart from teaching employees, who have separate pension arrangements.
+They should contact the Scottish Public Pensions Agency for more details.
+Purpose Review The aims of this policy are to: The policy will be reviewed as and when a change to the existing policy deems this necessary, primarily as a result of: changes to legislation or statute; agreement of new national terms and a. list the retirement options that are available to employees; set out what employees need to when they want to retire; and conditions of service or Government Policy; organisational change; or resulting from changes agreed through Trade Union Consultation. c. provide information about the pre-retirement courses available to staff when they have agreed a retirement date.